-However, the modern consumer doesn’t just use their smartphone to shop online, they also use it to research items that they plan on buying in-store.
+However, modern consumers don’t just use their smartphones to shop online; they also use them to research in-store items they plan to buy.
 This means that bricks & mortar retailers need to consider things like in-store WI-FI.
-People want to check reviews of products in-store and if this function is not available because of poor WI-FI, they may miss out on a sale.
+In addition, people want to check reviews of products in-store, and if this function is not available because of poor WI-FI, they may miss out on a sale.
 Find out more in this info-graphic from SnapParcel.

-1. Provide good user experience across all devices
+1. Provide a good user experience across all devices

-It is the first and the most important step you should undertake when running an online store.
-Consumers are impatient when shopping on the Internet and most of them abandon the website if it loads too long.
-Errors while reading the page may also cause that user will never come back to finish the purchase.
-Don’t forget to design a user-friendly site that will encourage visitors to purchase, rather than disincline to your store.
+It is the first and the most critical step you should undertake when running an online store.
+Consumers are impatient when shopping on the Internet, and most of them abandon the website if it loads too long.
+Errors while reading the page may also cause the user will never come back to finish the purchase.
+Therefore, don’t forget to design a user-friendly site to encourage visitors to purchase rather than disincline your store.

 2. Focus on mobile